Macroview Investment Management LLC Makes New $33,000 Investment in Seres Therapeutics, Inc. (NASDAQ:MCRB)

 Macroview Investment Management LLC acquired a new position in shares of Seres Therapeutics, Inc. (NASDAQ:MCRB – Get Rating) during the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor acquired 5,750 shares of the biotechnology company’s stock, valued at approximately $33,000.

 Several other institutional investors have also recently bought and sold shares of MCRB.
 Swiss National Bank raised its holdings in Seres Therapeutics by 8.0% during the first quarter.
 Swiss National Bank now owns 162,900 shares of the biotechnology company’s stock worth $1,160,000 after buying an additional 12,100 shares during the last quarter.
 JPMorgan Chase & Co. raised its holdings in Seres Therapeutics by 296.1% during the first quarter.
 JPMorgan Chase & Co. now owns 142,065 shares of the biotechnology company’s stock worth $1,011,000 after buying an additional 106,201 shares during the last quarter.
 Bank of New York Mellon Corp raised its holdings in Seres Therapeutics by 2.2% during the first quarter.
 Bank of New York Mellon Corp now owns 225,526 shares of the biotechnology company’s stock worth $1,605,000 after buying an additional 4,907 shares during the last quarter.
-MetLife Investment Management LLC raised its holdings in Seres Therapeutics by 55.6% during the first quarter.
-MetLife Investment Management LLC now owns 39,744 shares of the biotechnology company’s stock worth $283,000 after buying an additional 14,204 shares during the last quarter.
-Finally, BlackRock Inc. raised its holdings in Seres Therapeutics by 0.5% during the first quarter.
-BlackRock Inc. now owns 5,894,430 shares of the biotechnology company’s stock worth $41,969,000 after buying an additional 31,739 shares during the last quarter.
+MetLife Investment Management LLC raised its holdings in shares of Seres Therapeutics by 55.6% in the first quarter.
+MetLife Investment Management LLC now owns 39,744 shares of the biotechnology company’s stock valued at $283,000 after purchasing an additional 14,204 shares during the last quarter.
+Finally, BlackRock Inc. raised its holdings in shares of Seres Therapeutics by 0.5% in the first quarter.
+BlackRock Inc. now owns 5,894,430 shares of the biotechnology company’s stock valued at $41,969,000 after purchasing an additional 31,739 shares during the last quarter.
 Institutional investors and hedge funds own 82.15% of the company’s stock.

 Seres Therapeutics Price Performance